 Figure 3 highlights the differences for three industries, selected on the basis that they represent different types of activities.
 The jewellery industry involves very diverse firms including ones with mining activities at one end of the spectrum and small retailers at the other.
 The medical equipment industry consists primarily of high precision manufacturing firms with diverse technological features.
 Paper is a more conventional capital intensive industry that comprises firms with large forestry activities, which are specialised in the production of pulp, as well as smaller firms which focus on producing highly specific types of paper, e.g. for cutting or packaging.
-We include two measures in Figure 3: the Employment/Output ratios and the Pareto parameters (recall that a high value of the Pareto parameter means a distribution of firms skewed towards small firms).
+We include two measures in Figure 3: the Employment/Output ratios and the Pareto parameters.

-A few conclusions can be drawn.
+A few conclusions can be drawn from the above discussion.
 Firstly, the Employment/Output ratios differ between countries: it tends to be lowest in Germany and highest in the UK.
 It also differs between industries with the capital-intensive paper industry having the lowest ratio.
 Secondly, the Employment/Output ratios are relatively stable in Germany and relatively volatile in the UK, with Sweden as an intermediate case.
-The size distributions differ substantially across industries and countries, with the highest value of κ (i.e., most skewed towards small firms) in the jewellery industry.
-Germany has the least skewed distribution of firms in two out of three industries.
-The distributions are relatively stable over time in most industries and countries is the jewellery industry in the UK and Sweden where we see a distribution more skewed towards small firms in later years.
+The size distributions differ substantially across industries and countries, with the highest value of κ in the jewellery industry.
+Germany has the lowest concentration at small firm sizes in two out of three industries.
+The distributions are relatively stable over time in most industries and countries.
+One exception is the jewellery industry in the UK and Sweden where we see a higher density of small firms in later years.